-OKR is a collaborative way or working and in some organisations it might also require a culture change.
+OKR is a collaborative way of working and in some organisations, it might also require a culture change.
 Without your team’s opt-in you can’t hope to make any real progress no matter how determined you are.

 Having ‘saved time’ by skipping over a proper orientation lead to my second big mistake – not involving my team in setting their own OKRs.